Connect with us

 The Junttan PMx2e.
 PHOTO | COURTESY

-Finnish piling equipment maker Junttan Oy has launched what it terms as the world’s first electric piling rig – Junttan PMx2e, which seeks to help builders cut their carbon emissions.
+Finnish piling equipment maker Junttan Oy has launched what it terms the world’s first electric piling rig – Junttan PMx2e, which seeks to help builders cut their carbon emissions.

 The Junttan PMx2e piling rig has the same design structure as the Junttan’s PMx22 diesel model to “mimic the use of a diesel engine rig as closely as possible”.